-There’s a lengthy look at Battle Of The Planets in Tim’s book Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
-You can also find a feature on Codename Icarus and many other Children’s BBC sci-fi/fantasy serials in Well At Least It’s Free, available in paperback here or from the Kindle Store here.
+You can find a lengthy look at Battle Of The Planets in Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist which led Rae to remark “Tim is The Oracle… and the Ceefax”.
+Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.
+You can find a feature on Codename Icarus and many other Children’s BBC sci-fi/fantasy serials in Well At Least It’s Free, a further collection of columns and features.
+Well At Least It’s Free is available in paperback here or from the Kindle Store here.

-Rae also appears in The Best Of Looks Unfamiliar alongside Samira Ahmed, Steve Berry, Jacqueline Rayner, Una McCormack and Will Maclean, which you can find here.
+Rae also appears in The Best Of Looks Unfamiliar alongside Samira Ahmed, Steve Berry, Jacqueline Rayner, Una McCormack, Will Maclean and Tim on the radio talking about the forgotten theme song from The Amazing Adventures Of Morph, which you can find here.

 © Tim Worthington.